-Although triathlon’s first discipline is often deemed the toughest, it’s also blessed with the lowest injury rate.
+Although triathlon’s first discipline, the swim leg, is often deemed the toughest, it’s also blessed with the lowest injury rate.
 They can happen though – so we asked qualified osteopath (and former GB powerlifter) James White to look at the most common shoulder injury swimmers get: subacromial impingement, aka 'swimmer's shoulder'.

 Swimming puts your shoulder joint through a huge range of motion.
 Although relatively low impact, this huge range of motion has the potential to cause irritation or damage in the shoulder joint if the joint isn’t already working optimally.